 Degauss A set of cartridges that are ready to be demagnetized or destroyed.

 Cartridges are demagnetized to ensure all data is destroyed.
 Some of these cartridges may need to be terminated if they are approaching the end of their media life span.

 Full IRIX NetWorker manages this set of cartridges.
-When a
+When a volume fills up, period expires and its cycle ends, a volume is marked for recycling.

-volume fills up, NetWorker marks it as full and holds it

-for a specified retention period.
+NetWorker marks it as full and holds it for a specified retention period.

 Recyclable IRIX NetWorker manages this set of cartridges, too.
+When the retention